dlg1206/graven/src/graven/readme.md

 > [!WARNING]
 > By default, graven uses all CPU cores available, ie it will make your computer make funny noises.
 Use
-> the `--analyzer-threads` flag to reduce the number of threads if it becomes an issue
+> the `--max-*-threads` flags to reduce the number of threads if it becomes an issue

 ```
 python3 graven -h

-usage: graven [-h] [-l <log level>] [-s] [--root-url <starting url>]
-              [--seed-urls-csv <path to csv>] [-u]
-              [--crawler-requests <number of requests>]
-              [--downloader-requests <number of requests>]
+usage: graven [-h] [-l <log level>] [-s] [--root-url <starting url>] [--seed-urls-csv <path to csv>] [-u] [--max-concurrent-crawl-requests <number of requests>] [--max-concurrent-download-requests <number of requests>]
-              [--jar-limit <number of jars>]
-              [--analyzer-threads <number of the threads>]
-              [--grype-path <absolute path to grype binary>]
+              [--download-limit <number of jars>] [--max-generator-threads <number of the threads>] [--syft-path <absolute path to syft binary>] [--max-scanner-threads <number of the threads>]
-              [--grype-db-source <url of grype database to use>]]
+              [--grype-path <absolute path to grype binary>] [--grype-db-source <url of grype database to use>] [--max-analyzer-threads <number of the threads>]

 Recursive and optimized crawler for scraping the Maven Central Repository

 options:
   -h, --help            show this help message and exit
   -l <log level>, --log-level <log level>
-                        Set log level (Default: INFO) (['INFO', 'DEBUG',
+                        Set log level (Default: INFO) (['INFO', 'DEBUG', 'ERROR'])
-                        'ERROR'])
   -s, --silent          Run in silent mode
   --root-url <starting url>
                         Root URL to start crawler at
   --seed-urls-csv <path to csv>
-                        CSV file of root urls to restart the crawler at once
-                        the current root url is exhausted
+                        CSV file of root urls to restart the crawler at once the current root url is exhausted
   -u, --update          Download jar and scan even if already in the database

 Crawler Options:
-  --crawler-requests <number of requests>
+  --max-concurrent-crawl-requests <number of requests>
-                        Max number of requests crawler can make at once
+                        Max number of requests crawler can make at once (Default: 8)
-                        (Default: number of cores)

 Downloader Options:
-  --downloader-requests <number of requests>
+  --max-concurrent-download-requests <number of requests>
-                        Max number of downloads downloader can make at once
+                        Max number of downloads downloader can make at once (Default: 8)
-                        (Default: number of cores)
-  --jar-limit <number of jars>
+  --download-limit <number of jars>
-                        Max number of jars allowed to be to downloaded local
-                        at once (Default: 100)
+                        Max number of jars allowed to be to downloaded local at once (Default: 100)

+Generator Options:
+  --max-generator-threads <number of the threads>
+                        Max number of threads allowed to be used to generate sboms.
+Increase with caution
+  --syft-path <absolute path to syft binary>
+                        Path to syft binary to use.
+By default, assumes syft is already on the PATH

-Analyzer Options:
+Scanner Options:
-  --analyzer-threads <number of the threads>
+  --max-scanner-threads <number of the threads>
-                        Max number of threads allowed to be used to scan jars.
-                        Increase with caution (Default: number of cores)
+                        Max number of threads allowed to be used to scan SBOMs.
+Increase with caution
   --grype-path <absolute path to grype binary>
                         Path to Grype binary to use.
-By default, assumes grype
-                        is already on the PATH
+By default, assumes grype is already on the PATH
   --grype-db-source <url of grype database to use>
                         URL of specific grype database to use.
-To see the full
-                        list, run 'grype db list'
+To see the full list, run 'grype db list'

+Analyzer Options:
+  --max-analyzer-threads <number of the threads>
+                        Max number of threads allowed to be used to parse and upload Anchore results.
+Increase with caution
 ```